-The Tribe may establish and operate not more than two Gaming Facilities and engage in Class III Gaming only on eligible Indian lands held in trust for the Tribe, located within the boundaries of the Jackson Rancheria as those boundaries exist as of the execution date of this Compact, as legally described in, and represented on the map at Appendix A hereto, and on which Class III Gaming may lawfully be conducted under IGRA.
-If the Tribe chooses to operate more than one Gaming Facility, then one of the two Gaming Facilities shall have no more than three hundred (300) Gaming Devices and shall have a primary purpose other than gaming authorized under IGRA.
+The Tribe may establish and operate not more than two (2) Gaming Facilities, and only on those Indian lands located within the boundaries of the Tribe's reservation as those boundaries exist as of the execution date of this Compact, as legally described in and represented on the map at Appendix A, and on which Class III Gaming may lawfully be conducted under IGRA.
+If the Tribe chooses to operate more than one (1) Gaming Facility, then one (1) of the two (2) Gaming Facilities shall have no more than five hundred (500) Gaming Devices and shall have a primary purpose other than gaming authorized under IGRA.